From a glance:

 The benefits of Mira

 I did find it intriguing and motivating that Mira displays numeric values for the metabolite levels it detects in urine.
 I think this could yield interesting cycle comparison data.
-I do feel, however, that urine concentration plays a significant role.
+I do feel, however, that urine concentration plays a significant role in the accuracy of the results.
 From years of tracking various forms of fertility data, I have learned that I do not capture a surge in LH with first morning urine, and instead see the surge later in the day.
-In fact, many women will not be able to detect an LH surge until later on, usually between 10 AM to 2 PM.
-This is fairly well-known in the fertility community so I question why Mira recommends first morning urine and how many users might “miss” this surge when following their instructions for testing.
+In fact, many women will not be able to detect an LH surge until later on, usually between 10 AM to 2 PM so I question why Mira recommends first morning urine and how many users might “miss” this surge when following their instructions for testing.
 My best guess is that consistent hydration/concentration of urine is needed for accurate results.
 This is something to keep in mind if you drink water overnight or need to use the bathroom in the early morning hours.